Harold Cox

 Harold Cox (1859 – 1 May 1936) was a Liberal MP for Preston from 1906 to 1910.

 Early life

-The son of Homersham Cox, a County Court judge, Cox was educated at Tonbridge School in Kent and was scholar and later fellow at Jesus College, Cambridge where he took a Mathematics degree in 1882.
-He later lectured on Political Economy for Cambridge University Extension Society in York and Hull.
+The son of Homersham Cox, a County Court judge, Cox was educated at Tonbridge School in Kent and was scholar and later fellow at Jesus College, Cambridge, where he took a Mathematics degree in 1882.
+He later lectured on Political Economy for the Cambridge University Extension Society in York and Hull.

 Edward Carpenter told some of Harold's story, and acknowledged his part in providing Edward with comfortable footwear: